 Conclusion

-An envisioned society must do her best to raise young entrepreneurs who can put more productive years in lucrative ventures.
-However, parents, guardians, and educators have tremendous roles to play in achieving this feat.
-Raising kids with entrepreneurship skills is the way to adapt to the ever-changing world.
+An envisioned society must do its best to raise young entrepreneurs who can put more productive years into lucrative ventures.
+However, parents, guardians, and educators have tremendous roles in achieving this feat.
+Raising kids with entrepreneurship skills is how to adapt to the ever-changing world.

 So far, we have discussed:

-On the part of the kids, they can still learn to build sustainable business strategies.
-Because they may find some of the old approaches no longer applicable.
-Generation-X must invent better ways to do greater things, and they need all the help they can find.
+On the part of the kids, they can still learn to build sustainable business strategies because they may find some of the old approaches no longer applicable.
+Generation X must invent better ways to do more incredible things and need all the help they can find.

-What are your efforts so far in building entrepreneurship skills in your kids?
+What entrepreneurship skills have you observed in your kids?